shabin5785/docker-learnings/Readme_2.md

 now "-v abcd:/var/lib/mysql", here abcd is the volume name and part after colon is volume this is a named volume and will have a friendly name for us to identify.

+- now advantage of naming is that we can use the same nameed volume while creatng containers.
+Now all these containers will share the same volume and data.